XRG2014/xrg2014.github.io/about.md

 This website belongs to XRG2014 (aka.
 SnurfTech).

+And just so you know, XRG2014 and SnurfTech are the same person.

-It also shows my public repositories.
+It also shows my public Github repositories.

-If you would like to view <a href="https://github.com/XRG2014/">My Github profile</a> for more information on me, then you can click on the button above (XRG2014 on Github), or on the link from earlier.
+If you would like to view <a href="https://github.com/XRG2014/">my Github profile</a> for more information on me, then you can click on the button above (XRG2014 on Github), or on the link from earlier.

-Feel free to use this website/repository for any kind of use permited by Github or law.
-Eg:

-  1. Fork and use this repository as a template

-  2. Fork for private use

-  3. Share this repository